 }

-Every problem in this work had the same shape.
-Arrow is explicit about everything.
-What’s materialized.
-What’s buffered.
-What’s cached.
-What becomes invalid when a batch boundary moves.
-What a size number actually means.
-Where memory lives.
-The Java APIs don’t hide complexity from you the way the Python APIs sometimes do.
-That’s not a criticism of Arrow.
-The spec delivers on its promises.
+Looking back, every problem in this work had the same shape.
+Arrow is explicit about everything: what’s materialized, what’s buffered, what’s cached, what becomes invalid when a batch boundary moves, what a size number actually means and where memory lives.
+The Java APIs don’t hide complexity from you the way the Python APIs sometimes do and that’s not a criticism of Arrow because the spec genuinely delivers on its promises.
 It’s just that the Java implementation expects you to understand every detail of the contract and it will not warn you when you violate one.